 These aren’t the sort of pictures that I was expecting to be posting for my March landscape, but it really has been a month dominated by snow.
 We had three days of heavy snowfall and high winds, which caused massive drifts amd blocked the road for nearly a week.
 Just as that lot finally melted, … Continue reading March Landscape: Snowy Scene

 As I write this, it is looking distinctly wintry outside.
 We’ve had heavy snow overnight, with more forecast for the next few days, and there were some very cold days this month.
 However, February hasn’t all been about frost and ice.
 We’ve had some lovely sunny days too, with the first signs of spring starting … Continue reading February Landscape: Signs of Spring

 December has been pretty chilly here in Northumberland, although we missed the worst of the snow.
 The main memory I take from this month is the spectacular stormy skies.

 November has been a mixed month, with quite a few grey, wet days, but also some lovely crisp autumnal mornings.
 My November landscape features one of the latter!
 It’s a view across farmland to the distant Simonside hills.

-Take a peek at the detailled carving on the statue of St Paulinus at The Lady’s Well, near Holystone, Northumberland.
+Take a peek at the detailled carving on the statue of St Paulinus at The Lady's Well, near Holystone, Northumberland.
 Now cared for by the National Trust, the legend is that St Ninian used the shallow pool on the site to baptise early Christians.
-It’s a beautiful, tranquil, and atmospheric place, set in a grove … More Peek: The Hand of St Paulinus
+It's a beautiful, tranquil, and atmospheric place, set in a grove … Continue reading Peek: The Hand of St Paulinus